 Dr. John had flown into NOLA from NYC to say his final farewell to Cosimo down at Lake Lawn.

-Now, here in 2019… it’s his turn.
+Then, in 2019… it was his turn.

 Yeah, we all may very well be ‘whistling past the graveyard’ but, damn – nobody whistled that tune better than Dr. John!